builtinnya/lambdar-website/static/md/articles/sample.markdown

 Source code
 ======================================================================

-Pegdown supports [Fenced Code Blocks](https://help.github.com/articles/github-flavored-markdown#fenced-code-blocks), which can specify a class for code blocks shown in the example below.
+GitHub Flavored Markdown supports [Fenced Code Blocks](https://help.github.com/articles/github-flavored-markdown#fenced-code-blocks), which can specify a class for code blocks shown in the example below.
 Syntax highlighting is added by [highlight.js](https://highlightjs.org/) with github style.

+Clojure:

 <pre>
 ```clojure